 In light of the COVID-19 pandemic, and the resultant impact on businesses within the Kingdom, the Central Bank of Bahrain ("CBB") has issued its letter dated 14th July 2020 (ref.
 OG/259/2020) requesting all listed companies to prepare and disclose an additional report that highlights the impact of COVID-19 on their respective operations ("Supplementary Disclosure - Financial Impact of COVID-19").

-Accordingly, the Company has prepared and shared the Supplementary Disclosure - Financial Impact of COVID-19 for the respective periods (1st Quarter, 2nd Quarter, 3rd Quarter and Year-end 2021).
-These reports have been published on the Bahrain Bourse website.
+Accordingly, the Company has prepared and shared the Supplementary Disclosure - Financial Impact of COVID-19 for the 1st Quarter and this report has been published on the Bahrain Bourse website.